The Cecropia Moth is perhaps one of the most visually magnificent of our native species,

 Blooms May, Fruits Summer

-Native highbush blueberries host 223 species of lepidoptera, and the nectar supports many bee species as well.
+Native highbush blueberries host 223 species of Lepidoptera (including beautiful, giant silk moths), and the nectar supports many bee species as well.
 The berries are critical food for native and migrating birds, bears, and mammals, and in our diet offer many medicinal benefits in addition to being delicious.
 Blueberries offer lovely blooms in spring and fall color in addition to the berries; they can be used as hedges or incorporated into an ornamental landscape for both beauty and ecological benefit.

 The Polyphemus, a large, showy Silk Moth with giant eye spots to deter predators.